sumit03guha/smart-contracts-development-boilerplate/README.md

-# Basic Hardhat Project Boilerplate
+# Smart Contracts Development Boilerplate

 > This smart-contracts-development-boilerplate is mostly based on hardhat and includes foundry fuzz-testing feature.